Perfect scenario for Social Meda to go profitable. And Ugly.

 Mitch Ratcliffe is in charge of much of the reviews you'll see on the site.
 He's done a terrific job, and, I must admit, I feared for his sanity, since he had to actually use all those services.
 And using them means Signing up and spending time on them.
 In case you don't know Mitch I strongly encourage you to subscribe to his ZD|Net blog.

-On the design part we partnered with Erik Hahr.
-We got in touch with Erik thanks to our Forums.
-He is an active participant at the lenovo community and showed a lot of interest and will to collaborate with us.
+On the design part we went with someone right out off our Forums.
+Erik is an active participant in the lenovo community and showed a lot of interest and will to collaborate with us.
 Our experience with him on this project is a good example of how good Social Media can work both ways, for companies and customers.

 I'll probably be posting updates on how all this things evolve in the near future.